Emerald Ash Borer

 The Town of Oakville continues to be a municipal leader in Emerald Ash Borer (EAB) management with a program in place to mitigate the impact of the infestation.
 The town’s EAB Management program consists of these sub-programs:

-The town is treating 75 per cent of the municipal ash tree canopy on streets and in parks with the bio-insecticide TreeAzin.
+The town is treating select municipal ash trees on streets and in parks with the bio-insecticide TreeAzin.
 Learn more by visiting the EAB Treatment, removal and replacement page.

 Roads and Active Parks Hazard Abatement